-SSI organises a broad array of events and activities that give our clients, particularly community-based asylum seekers, opportunities to link with others.
-These events and activities provide ways for people to connect with others in similar situations, and with other organisations that can provide assistance, and help clients feel a sense of belonging.
+SSI organises a broad array of events and activities that give the people we support, particularly community-based asylum seekers, opportunities to link with others.
+These events and activities provide ways for people to connect with others in similar situations, and with other organisations that can provide assistance, and help people supported by SSI feel a sense of belonging.
 Here are some of SSI’s Community Engagement initiatives:

 Volunteers and SSI staff serving asylum seekers at Community Kitchen.

-SSI’s Community Kitchen is a fortnightly social day out for asylum seeker clients, which began in August 2013.
-Thanks to the help of volunteer cooks and assistants, up to 250 clients attend Auburn Centre for Community to learn how to prepare, and then eat, a nutritious meal.
-It also provides our clients a chance to interact with others by getting involved in soccer, cricket or table tennis, playing chess and other games and watching and participating in music activities.
+SSI’s Community Kitchen is a fortnightly social day out for asylum seekers, which began in August 2013.
+Thanks to the help of volunteer cooks and assistants, up to 250 people attend Auburn Centre for Community to learn how to prepare, and then eat, a nutritious meal.
+It also provides people with a chance to interact with others by getting involved in soccer, cricket or table tennis, playing chess and other games and watching and participating in music activities.

 Playtime multicultural playgroup